redis/ioredis/README.md

 And since I'm not a native English speaker, if you find any grammar mistakes in the documentation, please also let me know. :)

 ## Contributors

 Ordered by date of first contribution.
-[Auto-generated](https://github.com/dtrejo/node-authors) on Mon, 03 Aug 2015 12:14:05 GMT.
+[Auto-generated](https://github.com/dtrejo/node-authors) on Tue, 04 Aug 2015 02:55:24 GMT.

 - [luin](https://github.com/luin)
 - [Howard Yeh](https://github.com/hayeah) aka `hayeah`